We’re working with public schools to create a climate that ensures success for kids of color and their families.

 The Community Transformation funding strategy is a long-term investment in one group, or collaborative, whose mission is to transform the communities in our region that face the highest rates of poverty, using the Collective Impact Model.
-The group selected for this grant, Successful Families 2020, is comprised of six of our region’s leading nonprofit organizations serving low-income and culturally specific communities.
+The group selected for this grant, Successful Families 2020, is comprised of five of our region’s leading nonprofit organizations serving low-income and culturally specific communities.
 Working in collaboration with United Way through the creation and implementation of a business and work plan, this collaborative will create a blueprint for success in communities of color in Multnomah County.

 The Community Transformation partnership represents a five-year commitment (July 2014 through July 2019) and an investment of approximately $3.75 million dollars or $750,000 per year over the next five years.
-(Funding to the selected non-profits is contingent on the funding United Way receives as an organization to its Breaking the Cycle fund).
+(Funding to the selected non-profits is contingent on the funding United Way receives as an organization).

 Self Enhancement, Inc.